-&lt;sup>8 Any categorization of outcomes from data is subjective and reasonable people will disagree where to draw the line.
+8 Any categorization of outcomes from data is subjective and reasonable people will disagree where to draw the line.
 This analysis attempts to be over-inclusive in the 'meaningful resolution' category.

-Asserting to Spattle Municipal Court and King County Robavioral Houlth, almost no defendants where
+9 According to Seattle Municipal Court and King County Behavioral Health, almost no defendants whose misdemeanor cases are dismissed for incompetency receive meaningful mental health intervention.

 Looking at the system as a whole, for every 100 non-traffic misdemeanor cases that Seattle Police send to the City Attorney's Office, only 54 are filed.
 Of those 54 cases, only 58 percent end in any kind of meaningful resolution such as a finding of guilty or not guilty, a deferred sentence, or a pre-trial diversion (see categorization of meaningful resolution in Section 3, below).
-In other words, for every 100 cases that Seattle police refer to the City Attorney's Office, only 31 - less than one-third - conclude with a meaningful resolution.
+In other words, for every 100 cases that Seattle police refer to the City Attorney's Office, only 31 - less than one-third conclude with a meaningful resolution.